What is aespa's net worth and who is the richest artist of the K-pop group?

 With their group name being derived from the words “avatar,” “experience” and “aspect,” aespa is the first K-pop act to include both human and virtual members.
 The band members have their own digital avatars known as ‘ae’.

-Although aespa’s exact net worth is yet to be known, going by the members’ individual earnings, the band’s overall income can be estimated at around USD 4 million.
+Although aespa’s exact net worth is yet to be known, going by the members’ individual earnings, the band’s overall income can be estimated at around USD 4 million (INR 32 crore approx.).

 Currently, Chinese singer Ninning is the richest aespa member, followed by the group’s main vocalist Winter.